KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

     - amount of GitLab repos
     - amount of bitbucket repos
   - Add filter for outdated modules.
-- Write instructions: “How do I get my module presented perfectly?”
+- Write instructions: “How do I get my module presented perfectly in the list?”
 - Use issue codes to make the module list file smaller.
 - get rid of of the cloned repo files if a module is removed
 - optimize progress information while running `npm run all`
 - rewrite python scripts in javascript
 - Compatibility with the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>
-- Use data from GitHub API: <https://api.github.com/repos/MichMich/MagicMirror>
-  - Unfortunately we can't make many API queries.
-That's why we try to get the most data without the API queries.
-    Maybe we can build the API query into the website.
-E.g. a detail button for each module, which then opens a window with more details (like open issues and stars).
-  - Is there also a GitLab API?
-Yes, example: <https://gitlab.com/khassel/MMM-RepoStats/-/blob/master/node_helper.js?ref_type=heads#L116>
 - Create test result overview (like a statistic).
 - Statistics per module
   - last update date
   - number of unresolved issues to guess the module’s activation level or popularity
-- Also do check MagicMirror² core?
+- Also run the tests on MagicMirror² core?
 - Tests
   - Is repository reachable?
 Now the get_modules skript interupts if a repo isn't reachable.
-  - Is the module set to archived on GitHub/GitLab?
+  - If a module isn't marked as outdated, but has no commits since years: Check if the module is set to archived on GitHub/GitLab.
   - Is depandabot there?
     - Is it set to monthly?
     - Only production?
   - Is branch name master? -> Description why and how switch to main.

+### Discarded ideas

-  - Is `moment` in use? <https://momentjs.com/docs/#/-project-status/> - This is a test for the future when the Temporal API is ready.
+- New test: Is `moment` in use? <https://momentjs.com/docs/#/-project-status/>.
+  - `moment` is not really dead yet (it is no longer being developed, but it is still being maintained), so there is no urgent reason to change now.
+This is a test for the future when the Temporal API is ready.
+- Use data from GitHub API: <https://api.github.com/repos/MichMich/MagicMirror>
+  - Is there also a GitLab API?
+Yes, example: <https://gitlab.com/khassel/MMM-RepoStats/-/blob/master/node_helper.js?ref_type=heads#L116>
+  - Unfortunately, the queries are blocked relatively quickly when we query information from each module via the API.